dbeglaryan/FN-Browser-Data-Extractor/docs/USAGE.md

 ---

 ## Forensics & Integrity
-- FrostNode copies databases before reading to prevent modification.
+- Frostveil copies databases before reading to prevent modification.
 - All outputs are hashed (SHA256) and recorded in `manifest.json`.
 - Logs are timestamped in UTC.